Saturday, April 27, 2024

 On the topic of desserts, Jan asked if we tasted a trdelnik yet?
 He was glad that we never had one; he scorns them as non-Czech foods.

-After we babbled our gratitude to Vojtěch, Jan led us to a cocktail bar that was appropriately named Bonvivant’s.
-In French, a Bon Vivant is someone who enjoys a social life and cultivated a refined taste for food and drink.
-That described Lewis and I. With a gentlemanly flourish, Jan indicated landmarks in the scenery because he wanted to be sure that we remembered how to return to the area to revisit those places.
+After we babbled our gratitude to Vojtěch, Jan led us to a cocktail bar that was appropriately named Bonvivant’s Cocktail Tapas Café.
+In French, a Bon Vivant is someone who enjoys a social life and cultivates a refined taste for food and drink.
+That describes Lewis and I. With a gentlemanly flourish, Jan indicated landmarks in the scenery because he wanted us to remember how to return to the area to revisit those places.
 It was very considerate of him.

 Cocktail Bars in the capital are mostly excellent, thanks to a mixology culture nicknamed Czechoslovak Bar Mafia.
 It consisted of amazingly-creative and nimble bartenders from Slovakia and Czechia who worked at the best places and shared their knowledge with the next generation—to be passed-down perpetually via internships, apprenticeship, and friendships.
 The result is that Prague boasts a level of mixology and recipes that is greater than the affordable prices might suggest.
 We like excellence at reasonable prices, and there is no reason not to have it that way.

 While we sipped, Jan described the “gay scene” in Prague.
 It evolved impressively since the Soviets were expelled.
-Of all the former Soviet-controlled Eastern Bloc nations, the Czech Republic is one of the most progressive.
+Of all the former Soviet-controlled Eastern Bloc nations, Czechia is one of the most progressive.
 It’s one of the most accepting nations in the European Union.
 Homosexuality was legalized in 1962.
-(For comparison, America (supposedly a Land of Freedom) didn’t legalize it until 2003).
-In 1999, laws banned discrimination based on sexual orientation.
+For comparison, America (supposedly a Land of Equal Rights) did not legalize it until 2003: 41 years later, which is 2 generations!
+In 1999, the Czech government banned discrimination based on sexual orientation.
 In 2001, same-sex couples were legally recognized.
-The Army doesn’t have a prejudice against gay soldiers, and they can serve “openly”.
+The Army doesn’t have a prejudice against gay soldiers, and they can serve "openly".
 Gay marriage is not yet finalized, but Prague is globally famous for its openness towards homosexuality, and its annual Pride Parade occurs in August.

-There is a substantial gay population in Vinohrady—including expats.
-Unlike in the homophobic USA, bars and nightclubs don’t have to designate themselves as “gay” or “gay-friendly”.
-Soon, everywhere in the world will avoid labels: “gay marriage”, “female doctor”, and “gay-friendly”.
-If you refer to online maps for “gay bars”, Vinohrady has 20 of them and 4 saunas.
+There is a substantial gay population in Vinohrady—including immigrants and expats.
+Unlike in the homophobic USA, bars and nightclubs don’t have to designate themselves as “gay” or “gay-friendly".
+(Everywhere in the world should avoid labels: “gay marriage”, “female doctor”, and “gay friendly”).
+If you refer to online maps for “gay bars”, Vinohrady has 20 of them.
 Unlike American cities, Prague doesn’t have a “gayborhood” because homosexuals don’t feel the need to cling together in their own area.
 They live harmoniously throughout all neighborhoods.
-Unlike gay men in The States (e.g. “mean gays”), Czech homosexuals are able to “live in the moment” to “be their best selves” without being discourteous to anyone.
+Unlike the "mean gays" in The States, Czech homosexuals are able to “live in the moment” and “be their best selves” without being discourteous to anyone.

 Jan knew a Czech man who became wealthy during the Soviet Occupation by smuggling gay porn produced by Tom of Finland.
-I didn’t recognize the brand, but when I looked it up online, I knew it!
+I didn’t recognize the brand by its name, but when I looked it up online, I knew it!

 Next month, Jan and Zuzi will take their young son to Taiwan for sightseeing and amazing food.
 They are excited to use the new direct flights between Prague and Taipei!
 From there, they will fly to Japan for the other half of their vacation.
 We loved their adventurous spirit.
 With Taiwanese heritage, Lewis was pleased to give suggestions for food at the renown Taiwanese Street Markets: rows of stalls that sell ready-to-eat delicacies.
-I shared our suggestions of places to enjoy in Kyoto, which they had on their itinerary.
+I shared our suggestions of places that we enjoyed in Kyoto.

 Lewis and I were happy to make a like-minded friend and learn about a beautiful culture.